 1.5 Any words following the terms “including”, “include”, “in particular”, “for example” or any similar expression will be construed as illustrative and will not limit the sense of the words, description, definition, phrase or term preceding those terms.

 2. Basis of Contract 2.1 Orders for Goods and/or Services placed with Us may be placed in writing, by telephone or by email, but in all cases will be subject to Our written acceptance.
 The contract between You and Us will become legally binding only when We have sent You an Order Acknowledgement.
 All accepted orders will be deemed to incorporate these terms and conditions and will form the "Contract" with You.
 2.2 The Contract overrides any other previous statements, promises, representations and undertakings given or made by Us in relation to the subject matter of the Contract which are not set out in the Contract including brochures, on our websites, specifications and advertising and the Contract excludes all such items and all other terms not set out in the Contract, including those implied by trade and/or custom and practice (and You acknowledge and agree that You have not relied on the same).
 2.3 Quotations provided by Us (whether written or oral) do not constitute offers and are subject to withdrawal without notice and will automatically lapse 7 days after the date of the quotation unless We agree otherwise.
 2.6 We reserve the right to make changes to the Goods and/or Services so that We may comply with any applicable law or safety requirements, or which do not materially affect the nature or quality of the Goods and/or Services.
 2.7 Where We supply demonstration Services to You, We may suggest Goods and/or Services that We feel may be suitable for Your needs.
 We do so in good faith and We do not accept any liability in respect of this.
 2.8 Where We undertake market research, We do so in order to understand the market and to suggest solutions to Our customers, this service is offered in good faith and We do not accept liability in respect of this.
+2.9 The buyer confirms that the goods purchased from Fenco Group Ltd will be used solely for domestic purposes within the United Kingdom and will not be exported, re-exported, or sold to any other country or entity without proper authorization and compliance with applicable laws.

 The price for the Goods and/or Services will be as specified on the written Quotation that We give You.
 All prices exclude delivery which will be itemised separately